 - Your kid loves video games?
 Nintendo (NTDOY) is a publicly traded company.

 - A sports fan?
 Look into Nike (NKE).

 - Love Disney movies?
-The Walt Disney Company’s stock (DIS) isn’t too pricey right now.
+Give the gift of Walt Disney (DIS) stock.

 - Have an army of Barbies in your house?
 Think about Mattel (MAT).

 - A fan of Happy Meals?
 McDonald’s (MCD) could be a good choice.

 The bottom line: Whether it is food, a hobby or a clothing brand, your kid will care a lot more if the company makes something they understand and can personally relate to.

 A Roth IRA account will earn compound interest your kids can use for college or in their retirement years.
 As we have explained in the past:

 When you contribute to a Roth account, you don’t get a tax deduction.
 But you don’t have to pay taxes on your withdrawals in retirement.
 So by skipping the tax break during your working years, you get tax-free money when you take it out.

 Just note that your child will need to have earned income in order to qualify to make a Roth contribution.